0xChijioke/SideKick/README.md

 # Elevator pitch

-Sidekick is an Role playing/Open world game set in a sci-fi world which features, and is inspired by developments and growth in Blockchain and Artificial intelligence technologies.
+Sidekick is a Role playing/Open world game set in a sci-fi world which features, and is inspired by developments and growth in Blockchain and Artificial intelligence technologies.
 Its gameplay is strongly story-driven.

 # Concept
 Sidekick aims to produce a fun, addictive and action packed sci-fi game that will leverage novel graphic methods.